DavidGerva/AddFolderToProject-SublimePlugin/README.md

 Add Folder To Project
 =====================

-With this plugin you can open a file in sublime and easily add the file folder to the project.
+With this plugin you can **open a file in sublime and easily add the file folder to the project**, **add a generic folder (asked by a prompt dialog) to the project** and you can also **copy into the clipboard the path of the file** you're editing **or the path of the file's directory**.

+You can also create a new project starting from the opened file in sublime.

-I created it because I often edit files in sublime opening it directly from MS Visual Studio (I created the shortcut Alt+S in VS) or with F4 from TotalCommander and I generally find useful having the directory in the project or copying the file path in the clipboard.
+I created this plugin because I often edit files in sublime opening it directly from MS Visual Studio (I created the shortcut Alt+S in VS) or with F4 from TotalCommander and I generally find useful having the directory in the project or copying the file path in the clipboard.

 Usage
 -----